Conversational AI increases political knowledge as effectively as self-directed internet search: Abstract

 \section{Abstract}

 Conversational AI systems are increasingly being used in place of traditional search engines to help users complete information-seeking tasks.
 This has raised concerns in the political domain, where biased or hallucinated outputs could misinform voters or distort public opinion.
 However, in spite of these concerns, the extent to which conversational AI is used for political information-seeking, as well the potential impact of this use on users' political knowledge, remains uncertain.
-Here, we address these questions: First, in a representative national survey of the UK public (\textit{N} = 2,499), we find that in the week before the 2024 election as many as 32\% of chatbot users---and 13\% of eligible UK voters---have used conversational AI to seek political information relevant to their electoral choice.
-Second, in a series of randomised controlled trials (\textit{N} = 2,858 total) we find that across issues, models, and prompting strategies, conversations with AI increase political knowledge (increase belief in true information and decrease belief in misinformation) to the same extent as self-directed internet search.
-Taken together, our results suggest that although people in the UK are increasingly turning to conversational AI for information about politics, this shift may not lead to increased public belief in political misinformation.
+Here, we address these questions: First, in a representative national survey of the UK public (\textit{N} = 2,499), we find that in the week before the 2024 election as many as 32\% of chatbot users -- and 13\% of eligible UK voters -- have used conversational AI to seek political information relevant to their electoral choice.
+Second, in a series of randomised controlled trials (\textit{N} = 2,858 total) we find that across issues, models, and prompting strategies, task-directed conversations with AI to research specific political topics increase political knowledge (increase belief in true information and decrease belief in misinformation) to the same extent as self-directed Google search.
+Taken together, our results suggest that people in the UK are increasingly turning to conversational AI for information about politics.
+These findings substantially extend prior work by demonstrating that conversational AI's effects on political knowledge generalise across multiple topics, political perspectives, and model families, suggesting that the shift toward AI-assisted political information-seeking may not lead to increased public belief in political misinformation.

+\begin{significance} As conversational AI systems rapidly replace traditional search engines, concerns have emerged about their potential to spread political misinformation and bias electoral outcomes.
+This study provides a broad epistemic health assessment in the context of conversational AI's actual use and impact on political knowledge.
+Using a representative UK survey during the 2024 election, we reveal widespread adoption: 13\% of eligible voters used AI chatbots for election-related information-seeking.
+Through randomised controlled trials, we demonstrate that conversational AI strengthens belief in true information while reducing belief in misinformation as effectively as traditional Google search, with effects generalising across topics and models.
+While both AI and search guided participants toward greater agreement with progressive-leaning factual statements, this shift was comparable across the ideological spectrum.
+These findings suggest the transition to AI-assisted political information-seeking may not exacerbate misinformation problems, informing ongoing debates about AI governance and democratic integrity. \end{significance}